Want To Become A Multi-Millionaire? Do These 15 Things Immediately.

 There’s an exercise I’ll walk you through to get to your WHY.
 And more importantly, once you know your deepest WHY for what you’re doing, you should operate FROM THAT STATE, not from your lower and base-level reasons.

-When trying to understand why you do something, it’s better to ask “What” questions then “Why” questions, because “Why” questions tend to put people on the defensive.
+When trying to understand why you do something, it’s better to ask “What” questions than “Why” questions, because “Why” questions tend to put people on the defensive.

 Here’s a solid question you could ask yourself to understand your WHY.